You may have just been hurt on the job, and now you’re not sure what options are available to you for compensation. If you want to know what t[...]

 When we represent you in a wrongful death claim, not only must our attorneys prove that the duty of care exists, but we also must show that the defendant breached this responsibility.
 To further explain, let’s look at the above examples.

 Finally, it is the burden of the party pursuing a wrongful death claim (the plaintiff) to go beyond proving irresponsible or illegal actions.
 In fact, it is necessary that the plaintiff show that this behavior (or lack thereof) was the direct cause of death.
 The behavior (or absence of such) must be linked directly to the outcome.
-This can be more complicated when a variety of factors come into play.
-This is why it’s so important to work with an experienced wrongful death attorney who can help prove causation.

 Given the complexities involved with a wrongful death case, when you come to Sumwalt Anderson for help, our attorneys will explain each step of your case as it proceeds.
 We are ready to answer any questions you may have and ready to fight for the compensation you deserve after losing a loved one.

-Our Sumwalt Anderson wrongful death attorneys in Charlotte are well-versed in all of the intricacies of wrongful death settlements and litigation.
+Our Sumwalt Anderson wrongful death attorneys in Charlotte are well-versed in the intricacies of wrongful death settlements and litigation.
 Our attorneys have decades of experience in North Carolina wrongful death law, catastrophic injury, and medical malpractice.
 We understand how the legal process works, and we have a proven record of success.

 Additionally, but no less important, we are respectful, caring, and sympathetic professionals.
 We understand that the reason you need our help is because of an unimaginable tragedy.
 While we could never claim to understand the depths of your personal pain, we do appreciate your grief and know how devastating losing someone you love can be.